l0gique/certified-in-cybersec-notes/Chapter 4 - Network Security.md

      * **Firewalls** -
        * *firewalling* refers to the process of designing, using or operating different processes in ways that isolate high-risk activities from lower-risk ones.
        * Firewalls enforce policies by filtering network traffic based on a set of rules.
-       * Next-gen firewalls integrate a variety of threat management capabilities into a single framework, including ==proxy services, intrusion prevention services (IPS) and tight integration with the identity and access management (IAM)== environment to ensure only authorized users are permitted to pass traffic across the infrastructure.
+       * Next-gen firewalls integrate a variety of threat management capabilities into a single framework, including <mark>proxy services, intrusion prevention services (IPS) and tight integration with the identity and access management (IAM)</mark> environment to ensure only authorized users are permitted to pass traffic across the infrastructure.
        ![Firewalls](assets/traditional-and-nextgen-firewalls.svg)
        * While next-gen firewalls can manage traffic at Layers 2 (MAC addresses), 3 (IP ranges) and 7 (application programming interface (API) and application firewalls), the traditional implementation has been to control traffic at Layer 4.
      * **Intrusion Prevention Systems** -
-       * a special type of **active** IDS that automatically ==attempts to detect and block attacks== before they reach target systems.
+       * a special type of **active** IDS that automatically <mark>attempts to detect and block attacks</mark> before they reach target systems.
        * It achieves it by ensuring all traffic must pass through the IPS and the IPS can choose what traffic to forward and what traffic to block after analyzing it.
        * Since IPS systems are most effective at preventing network-based attacks, it is common to see the IPS function integrated into firewalls.
 Just like IDS, there are Network-based IPS (NIPS) and Host-based IPS (HIPS).
 ---